 Rocks lives with mum and Emmanuel, who we see making a special breakfast for the first day of the new school year.
 Emmanuel offers his own accidentally comic version of the Lord’s Prayer, mum kisses the kids and off they head to school.
 But when they get home, mum – who has mental health problems – has gone (not for the first time) and Rocks is left in charge.
 With this situation as its premise, Rocks could easily turn into a depressing and depressingly familiar film.
 Yet Gavron keeps up the energy and the humour throughout Rocks’ travails.
 Both the character and the film are buoyed by the solar energy of the cluster of girlfriends who do everything they can to help out Rocks.

 There is a wonderful use of light and colour.
 London is sunny throughout, creating a warmth that mirrors the affections of the girls and creates enough wattage to power this gaggle of wondrous teens through their schooldays.
 It also acts as a counterbalance to the miserable situation Rocks faces.
-All too often, directors use rain to ratchet up the misery effect, but Gavron doesn’t deploy that cheap visual weapon.
+All too often, directors use rain to ratchet up the misery effect, but Gavron doesn’t deploy that cheap visual weapon (though that’s mainly due to the heatwave during filming!).
 When Rocks visits her friends’ homes, they are imbued with colour.
 Sumaya’s house has a wedding about to take place and there are Somali delicacies spread out for the children.
 We also see Sumaya and her female relatives dress Rocks in a traditional dress.
 When Rocks sneaks into Agnes’ home, her friend’s room is warm and cluttered, filled with artwork and bright colours.
 Rocks envies these girls their homelife and the warmth and clutter, colour and texture is what is lacking from her own situation.